 Rights conferred by using and registering a trade mark in Australia do not extend to other countries.
 Similarly, a trade mark that has been registered overseas but not registered in Australia is not protected in Australia under the TM Act.
-However, if a mark that has not been registered in Australia has acquired a reputation in Australia due to extensive use overseas, that reputation may confer protectable rights on the trade mark owner.
+However, if a trade mark that has not been registered in Australia has acquired a reputation in Australia due to extensive use overseas, that reputation may confer protectable rights on the trade mark owner at common law.

 Australian trade mark owners who have goods manufactured overseas should consider seeking protection in the country of manufacture, particularly if it is a first to file country.
 This will avoid a third party registering the mark and then preventing the continued application of the mark to the manufactured goods in that country.

 Australia is a signatory of the Paris Convention.
-If protection of a trade mark is sought in another country within six months of applying to register the mark in Australia, the filing date of the Australian application may be claimed as a priority date for the overseas application in countries that are also signatories to the Paris Convention.
+If protection of a trade mark is sought in another country that has signed the Paris Convention, within six months of applying to register the mark in Australia, the filing date of the Australian application may be claimed as a priority date for the overseas application in that country.
 This means that an overseas application may avoid the citation of an earlier application in that country if the Australian filing date is earlier still.
 By the same token, an application filed in Australia may claim priority from an application filed elsewhere, so that an application filed after an earlier application may have an earlier priority date when determining who filed “first” in Australia.

 Another international convention to which Australia is a signatory is the Madrid Protocol.
 Under this agreement, the owner of an Australian application or registration can use this as the basis for filing a single application for an international registration that covers several designated countries or economic regions (e.g. the European Union) that are also signatories of the Madrid Protocol.
 It is important to realise that despite its name, an international registration does not confer protection to all countries, or even to all Madrid Protocol countries; it only covers the countries that are designated at the time of filing, or which are subsequently added to the registration.
 As each country or region imposes its own designation fees, and there are over 100 possible designations, the cost of designating all possible countries and regions is expensive.